OpenVoiceOS/ovos-docker/README.md

 podman-compose -f docker-compose.macos.yml --env-file .env up -d
 ```

-Some variables might need to be updated to match your setup/environment such as timezone, directories, etc..., please have a look into the `.env` and `.env-raspberrypi` files before running `docker compose`.
+Some variables might need to be tuned to match your setup such as the timezone, the directories, *etc...*, have a look into the `.env` and `.env-raspberrypi` files before running `docker compose` or `podman-compose`.

 ## How to update the current stack

-The easiest way to update a stack already deployed by `docker compose` is to use `docker compose`. :relaxed:
+The easiest way to update a stack already deployed by `docker compose` or `podman-compose` is to use `docker compose` or `podman-compose`. :relaxed:

-Because the `pull_policy` option of each service is set to `always`, everytime that a new image is uploaded with the same tag then `docker compose` will pull-it and re-create the container based on this new image.
+Because the `pull_policy` option of each service is set to `always`, everytime that a new image is uploaded with the same tag then `docker compose` or `podman-compose` will pull-it and re-create the container based on this new image.

 ```bash
 docker compose up -d